KyleGospo/minecraft-server-hibernation/README.md

 [![msh - stars](https://img.shields.io/github/stars/gekware/minecraft-server-hibernation?color=ffbd19)](https://github.com/gekware/minecraft-server-hibernation/stargazers)

 Avoid wasting resources by starting your Minecraft server automatically when a player joins and stopping it when no one is online
+MSH has collectively hibernated Minecraft servers for over a millennium (1000 Years), saving millions of CPU-hours since 2019. ❤️
 _(for vanilla/modded on linux/windows/macos)_

 <p align="center" >